kmika11/chinese-maritime-customs-data/README.md

 4. `shanghai_returns_titles.ipynb`: Notebook specific to the Shanghai trade returns.
 5. `trade_statistics_treaty_ports_titles.ipynb`: Notebook for processing trade statistics of treaty ports.

-"..._titles.ipynb" notebooks are designed to preprocess the data files with labels, titles, and NER tags before curating and depositing into a Dataverse collection.
+`..._titles.ipynb` notebooks are designed to preprocess the data files with labels, titles, and NER tags before curating and depositing into a Dataverse collection.

 ### Using the Jupyter Notebooks
 1. **Launch Jupyter Notebook**: